JiamingZhuge/FRB_ML_unsp/README.md

 # CHIME FRBs unsupervised machine learning project

-The supplementary material for the paper "Machine learning classification of CHIME fast radio bursts: II.
+This is the supplementary material for the paper "Machine learning classification of CHIME fast radio bursts: II.
 Unsupervised Methods". <zhugejiaming@mail.ustc.edu.cn>

 ### Papers can be found in: